MHDFahz/NodeJS-Koa-OOP-Serverless-Boilerplate/README.md

 Like this project?
 Please give it a ★ on [GitHub](https://github.com/posquit0/awesome-engineer-onboarding)!
 It helps this project **a lot**.

-## See Also

--   [koa-logging](https://github.com/kasa-network/koa-logging) - A middleware that logs request and response with Pino.
--   [koa-request-id](https://github.com/kasa-network/koa-request-id) - A middleware that generates a unique Request ID for every incoming HTTP request.
--   [koa-http-client](https://github.com/kasa-network/koa-http-client) - A middleware that attachs HTTP client to communicate with the context during inter-service communications.

 ## License

 Provided under the terms of the [MIT License](https://github.com/MHDFahz/NodeJS-Koa-OOP-Serverless-Boilerplate/blob/master/LICENSE).